mdsitton/SngFileFormat/README.md

   - `LPT9`

 ## Design Decisions
-- The metadata is arbitrary and not tied to any specific application.
-There can be any number of properties.
-Application-specific properties can be added.
-However, to avoid unintentional property conflicts between the data of different applications there is a metadata keys registry also contained in this repo.
-Metadata should be kept to what can be serialized into an ini file.
-As any metadata needs to be able to round trip to/from a song.ini file.
-Any additional data blobs for more complex metadata should be handled as a file within the container.
+- The metadata is versatile and not confined to any particular  application.
+It can encompass a multitude of properties, including those specific to individual applications.
+To prevent inadvertent property  clashes among data from different applications, a metadata keys registry is also included in this repository.
+Metadata should be limited to what can be serialized into an INI file, as it must be capable of  round-tripping to and from a song.ini file.
+For more complex metadata  requiring additional data blobs, they should be managed as a separate  file within the container.
 - `.sng` is designed to be able to contain the binary contents of any set of files.
 - File binaries are placed at the end of the format to allow programs to efficiently scan only the `.sng`'s `metadata` or `fileMeta` sections.
 - The format has lengths defined in each major section to allow easily skipping over data that may not be required during parsing.